LBPHacker/tpt-design-faq/README.md

  - Newtonian gravity simulation; you can see the effects of this running on a separate thread when you set up a path that includes Newtonian gravity elements (`WHOL`, `BHOL`, etc.) for energy particles (`PHOT`, etc.) to follow, and the stream of particles wavers slightly at times;
  - rendering of paste previews; custom elements don't show up in these previews because it's difficult to let the other thread know about custom elements;
- - a few others that aren't too closely related to the simulation, so I won't bother with listing them.
+ - a few others that aren't too closely related to the simulation.

 Everything else runs on the main thread.
 Yeah.
 See [Why isn't TPT fully multithreaded?](#why-not-fully-multithreaded)